bpcoy/beautiful-jekyll/cv.md

 - *Current: Ph.D. student in Geophysical Sciences at the University of Chicago*
 - M.S. in the Physical Sciences Division, UChicago, 2022
-- B.A. in Astrophysics, minor in Physics, UC Berkeley, 2019
+- B.A. in Astrophysics, minor in Physics, cum laude, UC Berkeley, 2019

 ### Highlights